marc3977/power-iaas/understanding-powervs-cloud-maintenance.md

 ### Host and dedicated host maintenance
 {: #types-of-maintenance-host}

-{{site.data.keyword.cloud}} performs periodic maintenance on the server hosts and dedicated hosts that run virtual servers.
-This maintenance upgrades the software on the underlying hypervisor, update the firmware on the systems, or other security and performance updates.
+{{site.data.keyword.cloud}} performs periodic maintenance on the server hosts and dedicated hosts that run virtual servers, storage and network.
+This maintenance upgrades the software on the underlying hypervisor, update the firmware on the hosts, network insfrastructure, storage infrastructure, or other security and performance updates.
 In general, users don't experience any issues during these upgrades.
 Modifications that require host maintenance are applied with no or little impact to running services in most cases.
 Scenarios can occur where the user is involved during maintenance operations, which are discussed in the [Possible impacts to virtual server instances during maintenance operations](#maintenance-impacts) section.

 Most updates are done transparently to the host and the virtual servers that run on those hosts do not see any disruption.
 Nondisruptive changes can occur multiple times per week or even daily if necessary, all without impacting the user experience.